 In some cases, some minor adjustments might be more than enough.

 But in other cases, with the help of a teacher, your child may end up having to relearn proper technique.
 Again, that can be frustrating, especially for a kid who’s been playing a certain way for a long time.

-It’s worth learning proper technique.
+It’s worth learning proper technique in a clutter free environment with good lighting.
 But unlearning bad habits can be a longer process.